mjclobo/QG_BT_FD_spindown/README.md

-This is a doubly-periodic barotorpic QG model written in the Julia programming language to replicate the results of Nakamura and Plumb (1994).
+This is a doubly-periodic barotropic QG model written in the Julia programming language to replicate the results of Nakamura and Plumb (1994).
 The basic picture is the spindown of a barotropic vortex with radial geometry and wavemaker forcing, such that wavebreaking analogous to that in the jet stream of Earth's atmosphere occurs.